AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

         sudo update-alternatives --config java
         ```

-        You will see a series of options similar to those below; select whichever option corresponds to your java 8 and hit enter.
-In this case it would be option 2.
+        You will see a series of options similar to those below; select whichever option corresponds to your Java 8 and hit enter.
+In this case, it would be option 2.
 				```
 				a@aa:~ sudo update-alternatives --config java
-				There are 2 choices for the alternative java (providing /usr/bin/java).
+				There are two choices for the alternative Java (providing /usr/bin/java).
 				Selection |Path                                           |  Priority  | Status
 				----------|-----------------------------------------------|------------|-----------
 				*0        |/usr/lib/jvn/java-11-openjdk-amd64/bin/java    |    1111    | auto mode